monsonite/TICK/README.md

 Breadboard #8	Expansion and interface to Arduino Nano - for programming

-By putting the pricipal registers AC, MA, MB on their own breadboard, it means that they can easily be extended to 16-bit or 32- bit wordlength, just by "daisy-chaining" more shift register packages in a row, and modifying the clock sequencer for a longer bit-sequence.
+By putting the pricipal registers AC, PC, MB on their own breadboard, it means that they can easily be extended to 16-bit or 32- bit wordlength, just by "daisy-chaining" more shift register packages in a row, and modifying the clock sequencer for a longer bit-sequence.

 1. ALU and Carry Flipflop